tractordev/integra/README.md

 ```
 This will build the Integra executable and put it at `./local/integra`.
 You can
 put it into your PATH or run it from there.
 To match examples below, you should
-move it to a PATH directory like `/usr/loca/bin`.
+move it to a PATH directory like `/usr/local/bin`.

 ## Working Services

+This project is still experimental, piloting with these services:

 * github
 * digitalocean
 * spotify
 * google-calendar

 There is also `google-keep`, but it can only be described/inspected.
-Using the API is
+Using this API is
 only available to Google enterprise users so it is not yet supported.

 ## Authentication

-The `integra call` and `integra fetch` commands require authentication.
+The `integra call` and `integra fetch` commands will need authentication.
 This is
 still a mostly manual process for each service that involves getting an access token
 and setting it as an environment variable before using these commands.